sinan-ozel/model-servers/README.md

 ## Requirements

 The host machine requirements: 🐳 `docker`, `nvidia-container-runtime`, CUDA 12 or later drivers, NVidia GPU and driver.
 (All installable through `apt` on Ubuntu.)
+On AWS, you just need a GPU-enabled AMI (everything is installed on those), see the Pulumi code on my IAC repo to do so automatically: (https://github.com/sinan-ozel/iac)[https://github.com/sinan-ozel/iac]

+I used an old piece of hardware to test the smaller models (<10B parameters): GeForce GTX 1660 Ti with 6GB GPU RAM.
+Note that results in multiple seconds of response time, even for the smaller models.
+So the containers are tested in a worst-case scenario, you should be fine running them on any standard hardware.

 In my case, on Ubuntu 24.04, `nvidia-smi` was already installed.
 If you do not have it, it should be installable through `apt get nvidia-smi`.
 See the versions I used here:
 ```